Park-SM/3D_SurvivalShootingGame/README.md

 # Game Control
  - The bullet is fired when the left mouse button is clicked.
- - Enter zoom mode when the left mouse button is clicked.
+ - Enter zoom mode when the right mouse button is clicked.
  - Pressing the 'B' key changes the bullet firing mode.

 # Screen Shot